mpascualach/feedback-explainer/README.md

 I am quite happy with what I put together throughout the week though.
 It feels like a good starting point.

+## To do next

+Cache API responses - in case my API takes a long time to respond (which it currently does)